Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 Judge, who faced McKay while on a rehab assignment for an oblique injury June 15 with Triple-A Scranton/Wilkes-Barre against Durham, hit a hard grounder that just missed the pitcher’s leg in the fourth.
 He struck out swinging on a 93 mph fastball from McKay with two on to end the fifth.

-McKay got a grounder from Judge and struck him out in the minor league game.
+In the minor league game, McKay got a grounder from Judge and struck him out.

 HONORING CC